 \textbf{3) Cross-file Relationship Construction.} Finally, we address the absense of cross-file relationship, which is the module \texttt{INSTANTIATE} relationships.
 We search for the module node with same name recorded in the meta-info instance block to establish the cross-file and cross-module relationships.

-The developed graph database provides multi-level code exploration spanning from module-level abstractions to signal-level implementations, thereby positioning our HDL graph database as a extensible framework for multiple downstream tasks due to the modular fashion of database schema management.
+The developed graph database provides a multi-level code exploration spanning from module-level abstractions to signal-level implementations, thereby positioning our HDL graph database as a extensible framework for multiple downstream tasks thanks to the modular fashion of database schema management.